 By default, if you force the system to spread Elastic Container Instance-based pods across zones, kube-scheduler evenly deploys the pods of a workload across all zones.
 However, Elastic Container Instance-based pods may fail to be created in some zones.
 The following figure shows the scheduling result when the maxSkew parameter is set to 1.
 For more information about maxSkew, see maxSkew.

 In an ACK Serverless Pro cluster, you can enable strict Elastic Container Instance-based pod topology spread to ensure that pods are strictly spread across zones.
-After you enable strict Elastic Container Instance-based pod topology spread, kube-scheduler first schedules a pod to each of Zone A, Zone B, and Zone C. kube-scheduler does not schedule pending pods until the scheduled pods are successfully created, as shown in the following figure.
+After you enable strict Elastic Container Instance-based pod topology spread, kube-scheduler first schedules a pod to each of Zone A, Zone B, and Zone C. kube-scheduler does not schedule pending pods until the scheduled pods are created, as shown in the following figure.

 If you want to disable strict Elastic Container Instance-based pod topology spread, set the whenUnsatisfiable